Sinharaja forest reserve Tours

 The best way to see these subtle changes is to start walking from the Mederipitiya bus stop area, over the bridge past, the temple, and along with the footprint that takes you between homes, paddy fields, tea land, home gardens, towards the coolness and embrace of the rainforest.

-There are several treks marked out recently to display the colours, shapes, and sounds of this finely balance forest, famed for its high endemism and changing topographical and eco-system features condensed into a small area.
+There are several trails marked out recently to display the colours, shapes, and sounds of this finely balance forest, famed for its high endemism and changing topographical and eco-system features condensed into a small area.
 The trails, most ending at a water source, take you to Kekunu Ela along the banks of the Aranuwa Dola, to Pathan Oya Ela.
 It is a harder trek as there are some steep, twisting paths where you have to keep a sharp eye on the forest floor so that you don’t trip over roots and rocks.

 There is also the trail to Mal Mora Ela that is cut through the forest to a waterfall surrounded with palm trees made translucent by the sunlight that filters through.
 The longest, which will take you the best part the f day, is to Sinhagala, a landmark point in the forest where there is a spectacular panoramic view of treetops as far as the eye can see.
 As legend has it, it was on top of this rock that a ferocious lion used to reign- until a giant shot an arrow from an adjoining peak and killed it.